A well balanced fvc scheme for 2d shallow water flows on unstructured triangular meshes: Conclusion and perspectives

 We have presented in the first part of this paper the extension of the finite volume-characteristics scheme for solving two-dimensional equations of nonlinear conservation laws on unstructured formalism.
 In the second part, a conservative approach has been presented to approximate the source terms while preserving the stability properties of the homogeneous solver.
 We note this work was the future goal of many works \cite{benkhaldoun2015family,benkhaldoun2015projection,audusse2014fast,al2019new}.\\ Our approach has several advantages, especially solving steady flows without large numerical errors, thus demonstrating that the proposed scheme preserves the balance related to bathymetry term; it can also compute the numerical flux corresponding to the real state of water flow without relying on Riemann problem solvers.

 The method's performance has been evaluated for several test examples; furthermore, in \cite{phongthanapanich2019comparative}, the authors concluded the robustness of the finite volume-characteristics method in other types of equations.
 In this work, we have developed a code for calculating free-surface flows over an irregular bottom for complex geometry.
 This code is based on the solution of the shallow water equations using the FVC scheme in unstructured meshes.
 This method applies to problems that represent large source terms due mainly to rapid variation and high background irregularity.
 Faced with these problems, the methods that use a Riemann approximation solver, which is well suited to the solution of purely hyperbolic equations, often encounter difficulties due to the instability of the numerical solution.
 In addition to the test cases presented in this paper, there is about fifteen other test cases have been carried out in the context of free-surface flows; each of these tests aims at verifying precisely one or more properties of our code.
 It should be noted that some extensions of this approach can be used for modeling realistic applications, notably sediment and pollutant transport.
 Extending this approximation method to a multi-layer shallow-water model and multi-phase flows \cite{audusse2014fast,brennen2005fundamentals} will also aim for future works.
 We can also adapt this method for solving the shallow water magnetohydrodynamic equations \cite{qamar2006application,zia2014numerical}.
-However, it is necessary to mention that at present, our approach is not capable of dealing with the problem of wetting–drying in shallow flows over dry irregular topography; however, there are improvements to be considered in the near future on this issue.